Pitta dosha: Every thing you need to Know

 Pitta relation with Season

 Pitta dosha tends to accumulate in the rainy season.
 It aggravates in the Atumn season ( Sharad ritu).
-This is the reason problems realted with pitta dosha like heartburn, skin rashes,headache, are seen in autumn season.
+This is the reason problems realted with pitta dosha like heartburn,acid reflux, skin rashes, headache, are seen in autumn season.

 So to prevent pitta problems in autumn season it is advised to take diet that helps to keep pitta in balance.
 Grishm ritucharya described in ayurveda should be adopted .